Close Menu

 APPLYING FOR BENEFITS IS EASY WITH THE HELP OF OUR LAW FIRM

 SSI benefits, however, only pay out from the date of your application.
 They begin the day you apply and do not go back prior to the application date.
 Also, SSI comes with Medicaid benefits, not Medicare.
-If you do not apply quickly, you are losing benefits.
-Learn more about past due SSD benefits.
+If you do not apply quickly, then you are losing benefits every day.
+Learn about past due SSD benefits.

 CAUSES OF CARPAL TUNNEL SYNDROME